Quantum many-body analysis of spin-2 bosons with two-body inelastic decay: Abstract

 \section{Abstract}

-Bose-Einstein condensates (BECs) of $^{87}\textrm{Rb}$ atoms with a hyperfine spin of 2 are open quantum systems, where the atoms are lost through two-body inelastic collisions.
+Bose-Einstein condensates of $^{87}\mathrm{Rb}$ atoms with a hyperfine spin of 2 are open quantum systems, where the atoms are lost through two-body inelastic collisions.
 In this dissipation process, a collision channel with total spin of 4 is forbidden by angular momentum conservation, which results in magnetization of the atoms remaining in the condensate.
 Here, we investigate the quantum many-body properties of spin-2 bosons that undergo two-body atomic loss.
 We show that the system finally reaches a steady state, which is a mixture of the states with maximum total spins.
-In addition, we find that a non-classical steady state can be obtained by quenching the quadratic Zeeman coefficient.
+In addition, we find that a nonclassical steady state can be obtained by applying and quenching the quadratic Zeeman field.